 “I just remembered something.
 Homework.
 Sorry, Westbay, no time to talk.
 You should go to class even if your professor isn’t noting your attendance.
 History is important.”
-With that rushed tumble of words, she pulled the curtain shut right in his face and turned back to the trunk.
+With that rushed tumble of words, she pulled the curtain shut right in his face.

 She was being scried.

-She poked her head out when she had everything laid out on the floor of her cubicle, just to make sure she was alone, then turned back around.
-The timing was lucky.
-Many of the most time consuming parts of the divination were in the prerequisite spells cast on the components like the drop of mercury and the map.
-Without being artifacts themselves, the magic would wear off somewhat quickly, but they were still ready to go at the moment.
+After checking to make sure she was alone, Sebastien carefully laid everything out on the floor of her cubicle.
+In a way, the timing was lucky.
+Many of the most time-consuming parts of the divination were in the prerequisite spells cast on the components like the drop of mercury and the map.
+Without being an artifact itself, the magic on the map would wear off somewhat quickly, but it was still ready to go at the moment.

 Rather than stiffening, she relaxed and controlled her breathing, routing every last drop of energy and control to her Will.

 A part of her attention went toward feeding the divination-diverting ward in her back, deflecting attention and slipping away from the prying tendrils of the rival sorcerer.
-That part was easier, and didn’t require the same focus that reaching out through space and the ripple of magic for a tiny missing piece of herself did.
+That part was easier, and didn’t require the same focus that reaching out through the city for a tiny missing piece of herself did.
 She couldn’t get too focused on the spell, or her ward would grow weak enough that they might find her, but splitting energy and concentration like this was not something that came naturally to humans.

 The dot of spelled mercury moved over the map, and at first her insides tightened with frustration, because it was just finding her again, but then it rolled right over the spot where it usually stopped.